skienzmatishun/rippreport/content/p/laugh-out-loud-baldwin/index.md

   length_score: 100
   category_score: 100
   rank: 10
+summary: Political operatives and state candidates imposed unvoted taxes on local families to fund private political agendas.
+Leaked campaign communications show a secret political network pulling strings and manipulating local school board lawsuits.
+  The joke is on Baldwin County taxpayers until this shadow syndicate gets exposed for good.
 ---
 Baldwin County is full of laughs lately.
 Politics can cause mental damage and in Baldwin County we need an insane asylum for a few of them.